Clement-LVD/financr/README.md

 `'financr'` retrieves financial data from Yahoo Finance :

-- historical market data, e.g., market prices, currency exchange rates.
+- Historic of financial data, e.g., market prices, currency exchange rates.
-- latest insights on financial assets such as companies, major indices, currencies and cryptocurrency exchange rates.
+- Latest insights on financial assets such as companies, major indices, currencies and cryptocurrency exchange rates.
-- Other insights, e.g., validity of financial symbol(s) and other assets associated with.
+- Other insights, e.g., validity of financial symbol(s) and other assets associated with these symbol(s).

-See the [Vignette ‘Summary of financr Functions’](https://clement-lvd.github.io/financr/articles/Functions_summary.html).
+See the [vignette ‘Summary of financr Functions’](https://clement-lvd.github.io/financr/articles/Functions_summary.html).

 ## Installation